 Combining Breast Augmentation With Other Procedures

 We may combine breast enlargement with a breast lift if you have sagging that also needs correction.
 After pregnancy and breastfeeding, many women choose breast augmentation along with a tummy tuck, liposuction, labiaplasty or a combination of procedures.

 What to Expect After Your Breast Augmentation

-After the procedure is complete, your chest will be bandaged and wrapped with a compression garment to help your breasts keep their new shape.
+After the completion of your breast augmentation at Salt Lake City's 22 Plastic Surgery, your chest will be bandaged and wrapped with a compression garment to help your breasts keep their new shape.
 While experiences vary, patients should expect to take about 1 week off from work.
 Typically, women return to normal, everyday activities after this time, but they are advised to refrain from heavy lifting or rigorous exercise for a few weeks.